 Most real estate acquired by either or both of you during your marriage is considered part of the marital estate and is subject to division in divorce.
-If one of you owned a property prior to your marriage, or inherited real estate during your marriage, any increase in the value of that property is also considered marital property.
+If one of you owned the property before your marriage or inherited real estate during your marriage, any increase in the value of that property is also considered marital property.
 For many people, a house is the major piece of real estate in question.
-For others, there may be several different properties that need to undergo valuation so an accurate total of the marital property can be computed.
-The marital interests in real estate need to be valued and considered in the overall division of assets.
+For others, several properties may need to be evaluated so an accurate total of the marital property can be computed.
+Marital interests in real estate need to be valued and considered in the overall division of assets.
 However, that does not automatically mean all the real estate must be sold.
-Trade-offs or other kinds of buy-out arrangements may be possible if you are working with a knowledgeable lawyer.
+Trade-offs or other buy-out arrangements may be possible if you work with a knowledgeable lawyer.

-The divorce attorneys of Hogan Omidi, PC, have extensive experience with real estate in asset division, including unusual properties or properties that are subject to unusual circumstances.
-We also understand how these properties are typically treated by family law judges.
+The Denver divorce attorneys of Hogan Omidi, PC, have extensive experience with real estate in asset division, including unusual properties or properties subject to unusual circumstances.
+We also understand how family law judges typically treat these properties.
 Our partner wrote the book on Colorado divorce and family law.
-We will advise you on the best way for you and your spouse to divide any real estate you own.
+We will advise you on how best you and your spouse can divide any real estate you own.

 All Real Property Is Subject To Equitable Distribution

-We have assisted with the valuation and division of many different property types in the Denver metro area and all over Colorado, including:
+Our experienced Denver family lawyers have assisted with the valuation and division of many different property types all over Colorado, including:

 - The primary marital residence